Ayaquica (MH664v)

 Added Analysis:

 This name--if deciphered correctly--is a complete sentence whereby the verb (to be) is implied, something very common in Nahuatl alphabetic and hieroglyphic writing.
-This sentence also includes a preposition (with, ica) and an indefinite pronoun or adverb (no one, ayac).
-If we consider the ayac to mean "no one is there," then we can consider ayac to be an adverb here.
-Perhaps it is another way of referring to a widow or a widower.
+This sentence also includes a preposition (with, ica) and an indefinite pronoun (no one, ayac).
+Perhaps it is another way of referring to an orphan, a widow, or a widower.

 Added Analysis, Credit: